OE-FET/keithleygui/README.md

 - Python 2.7 or 3.x

 ## Installation
-Install the stable version from PyPi by running
+Install the stable version from PyPI by running
 ```console
 $ pip install keithleygui
 ```